enkidevs/curriculum/lua/roblox-studio/tweening-service-applications/multiple-tweens.md

 ```
 Now you've made a spinning block with various attributes!
 You can use this as a platform, lava block, or even add more to it!

+> If you'd like the full code, please look at the next insight.
 ---

 ## Practice